Structural Change, Employment, and Inequality in Europe: an Economic Complexity Approach: Data reconstruction

 \section{Data reconstruction}

-The Eurostat's Structural Business Survey data used to compute the employment based EFC measures used in this paper are one of the most comprehensive and detailed data sources of employment in Eurpean industries, classified at a fine level of disaggregation (NACE 4 digit).
-However, the dataset presents a large number of missing values, which hamper the construction of a specialisation matrix as explained in Section \ref{biwcm}.
+The Eurostat's Structural Business Survey data used to compute the employment based EFC measures used in this paper are one of the most comprehensive and detailed data sources of employment in European industries, classified at a fine level of disaggregation (NACE 4 digit).
+However, the dataset presents a large number of missing values, which prevent the construction of a specialisation matrix as explained in Section \ref{sec:biwcm}.
 In fact, the BiWCM and EFC algorithm require both a matrix with complete information.

-In order to address this shortcoming in the SBS data, we have pursued, compared and validated seven different interpolation strategies, in order to retrieve a good approximation of the missing data.
-The first step has been to attempt the reconstruction of the SBS data following 7 alternative strategies, applied to the country-industry time series having a maximum 7 missing data points\footnote{In the case of fully missing series, the country-industry couple has been excluded.
-In case of 8 out of 9 missing data points, the value has been assumed to be constant across the time series, extrapolating at constant values from the only available data point in the series.}:
+In order to address this shortcoming in the Structural Business Survey data described in Section \ref{sec:sbs}, we have pursued, compared, and validated seven different interpolation strategies, in order to retrieve a good approximation of the missing data.
+We have attempted the reconstruction of the SBS data following seven alternative strategies, applied to the country-industry time series having a maximum seven missing data points.\footnote{In the case of fully missing series, the country-industry couple has been excluded.
+In case of eight out of nine missing data points, the value has been assumed to be constant across the time series, extrapolating at constant values from the only available data point in the series.} Below we summarise the seven distinct strategies:

 \begin{enumerate} \item Internal missing values (those after the first available data point, and before the last) are interpolated using linear interpolation, while external missing values (before and after, respectively, the first and last data point available) have been extrapolated backwards taking the first available value as constant; \item Internal missing values are interpolated using linear interpolation, while external missing values are extrapolated using the closest growth rate available, obtained by after interpolating internal missing values; \item Internal missing values are interpolated using linear interpolation, while external missing values are extrapolated using average growth rate applied to the fist and last data points available after interpolating.
 This strategy produced negative values, which were constrained to 0; \item Internal missing values are interpolated using linear interpolation, while external missing values are extrapolated using the first available growth rate by filling up/downwards available growth rates; \item Internal missing values are interpolated using linear interpolation, while external missing values are extrapolated using moving average of growth rates, constructed using a rolling window of 3 years.
 The first two years are always `NA`; second year is filled with moving average for t=2, and first year is just the growth with respect to the previous year; \item Interpolate and extrapolate with linear fit computed using the available data points in each country-industry series; \item Internal missing values are interpolated using linear interpolation, while external missing values are extrapolated using linear fit.